Vexillum caelatum

 Vexillum caelatum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

-The length of the shell attains 16.1 mm.
+The length of the shell is between 10.1 and 25 mm.

 The color of the shell is yellowish or chestnut-brown, with an indistinct lighter band.

 Distribution

-This marine species occurs off the Philippines, Mozambique and American Samoa.
+This marine species occurs off the Philippines, Mozambique, American Samoa, Vanuatu and Vietnam.